 Backlinks also play a significant role in SEO, helping to increase your content’s visibility on search engines, which leads to more organic search traffic.

 If you publish two pieces of content on your website and one generates a significant number of backlinks and the other doesn’t, use a tool like Ahrefs to determine where the backlinks to the first piece are from.

 This can provide valuable insights into what content your audience considers to be valuable and why they value it.
 This can then shape future content marketing decisions.

-The goal is to understand how deep into your content visitors are going.
+These metrics .
 Do they abandon a blog post after reading just a few paragraphs?
 Does the average viewer only watch the first minute of a video?

 Higher levels of engagement mean that the content resonates with your target audience and that your content marketing efforts are trending in the right direction.

 One of the most common ways to evaluate the success of a content marketing campaign is whether it generates leads.

 Attracting the right audience starts with great content that’s optimized for organic search.
 However, to convert visitors into leads, you’ll need lead magnets and a well planned sales funnel.
 Start at the top of the funnel with awareness-building content.
 Then, create gated content to capture contact information.
 Finally, create engaging email campaigns to push visitors deeper into the conversion funnel.

 Keep in mind however, where the content sits in the context of your marketing funnel.
 The top of the content marketing funnel is less likely to generate leads.
 However, it serves as an entry point to guide visitors further down the funnel.

 If you understand how lead generation works, then you can measure content marketing ROI at a much more granular level.